 What kinds of personal information do we collect and how?

-- NFER’s research, assessment and evaluation projects
+- NFER’s research, assessment and evaluation projects around the world

 - Data about teachers or pupils or other respondents